 Considered one of the most important literary figures in the twentieth century, Virginia Woolf was a born and bred Londoner at heart, so it’s not surprise her novels are typically set in and around London.
 Her novel Mrs Dalloway follows a day in the life of a wealthy upper-class woman living in London as she prepares herself for a party she’s hosting later on that evening.
 If you’re in central, why not take a step back in time and stroll the same glorious path where Mrs Dalloway begins her walk in London’s famous St James’ Park.

 If you’re not too haunted by the dystopian memories of reading Nineteen Eighty-Four growing up, why not take a visit to the Senate House in Bloomsbury where Orwell’s most significant landmark, the Ministry of Truth, was inspired.
 Believe it or not, Orwell’s wife actually worked at the building during WW2 so it’s hardly surprising it featured in his dystopian novel.
 It’s where Winston Smith spent his days aimlessly rewriting the past on behalf of ‘the party’.
 Nowadays, the Art Deco building is the administrative centre of the University of London, in the heart of Bloomsbury.

-Where: Senate House University of London, Malet St, WC1E 7HU
+Where: Senate House University of London, Malet Street, WC1E 7HU

 Everyone’s favourite childhood bear has to be the bear from Peru.
 Some might say A Bear Called Paddington was just a publicity stunt for marmalade companies, but this little bear definitely won us all over on multiple occasions.
 With his red hat and blue duffle coat, Paddington grew the popularity to visit London Paddington Station also.
 It’s where the little bear was found by the Brown family who took in him and how Paddington came to get his name.
 You might have visited this spot in a rush, but it’s always worth the time to visit with a marmalade sandwich at hand…